Chart Color Schemes

 Wright demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Wright's educational attainment exceeds broader standards significantly.
-Among residents aged 15+, 58.6% possess university qualifications, compared to Australia's 30.4% and the SA4 region's 46.8%.
-This notable advantage positions Wright favourably for knowledge-based opportunities.
-Bachelor degrees are most prevalent at 34.4%, followed by postgraduate qualifications (19.8%) and graduate diplomas (4.4%).
+Wright has a notably high educational attainment compared to broader benchmarks.
+Among residents aged 15+, 58.6% have university qualifications, surpassing the Australian average of 30.4% and the SA4 region average of 46.8%.
+This significant educational advantage positions Wright favourably for knowledge-based opportunities.
+Bachelor degrees are the most prevalent at 34.4%, followed by postgraduate qualifications (19.8%) and graduate diplomas (4.4%).

-Vocational pathways comprise 21.1% of qualifications among those aged 15+, with advanced diplomas at 9.5% and certificates at 11.6%.
-Educational participation is notably high, with 33.2% of residents currently enrolled in formal education.
+Vocational pathways account for a substantial portion, with advanced diplomas at 9.5% and certificates at 11.6%.
+Educational participation is notably high in Wright, with 33.2% of residents currently enrolled in formal education.
 This includes 10.5% in primary education, 9.6% in tertiary education, and 5.3% pursuing secondary education.

 Frequently Asked Questions - Education